EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 This list is not intended to capture all distributed or cogeneration facilities, which are instead represented by generic plants (see below).
 However, it should capture all plants that solely inject into the grid at the end of the base year 2023.

 In general, plant status has been set to align with MBIE categories for 2023.
 For example, Kaiwera Downs Stage 1 is considered for the base year, but the rest of the build is considered a future technology.
 (Kaiwera Downs was only partially operational by the end of 2023).

-Note that updating the base year will require a manual review of the plant list for whatever future year we update for.
-It might be that we could r

 ## 2 Distributing base year generation using Electricity Authority data